telefonicaid/fiware-puppetwrapper/doc/installation-guide.rst

 .. code ::

-     server = puppet-master.novalocal
+     server = <puppet-master-server>

      #How often puppet agent applies the client configuration; in seconds.
 Now: 30m (the default)
      runinterval = 45

-where puppet-master.novalocal should be the machine name where the master was installed.
+where <puppet-master-server> should be the hostname where the master was installed.
 If it is in the same vm, please rename the servar name or add puppet-master.novalocal to /etc/hosts associated to loaclhost.

 check first that the process puppet master is running (ps -ef | grep puppet) and finally run commands: